owais11-art/flutter_notes/flutter_notes.md

 ### TextField

 This widget lets user enter data.
 It can be styled through `decoration` property.
 To listen to the changes while user is entering data use `onChanged` callback.
 To listen when user is done entering data by clicking done button on keypad use `onSubmitted` callback.
 To bind the `TextField` with a state, so that when user enters something in `TextField` that gets assigned to the state, create a state of type `TextEditingController` and assign it to the `controller` property of `TextField`.
 To control the focus state of `TextField` use `focusNode` property and assign it an object of type `FocusNode`.
 To hide the text inside `TextField` like in passwords use `obscureText` and set it to `true`.
 For styling text in `TextField` use `style` property.
+For `TextField` to take whole space set `expands` property to `true` but make sure that `maxLines` and `minLines` properties are set to `null`.
+To align text vertically use `textAlignVertical` property.

 ```dart
 TextField(